dawillcox/pyBreezeChMS/DOCUMENTATION.md

 and `address_private`.

 ###### Phone
 For a phone number, the value is the desired number.
+A null value will match people with no phone,or `*` will find any phone number.
 But the phone field has two special values: `phone_private` and `do_not_text`.
-Set those to 1 if you want them.
-(I don't know if you can set them to zero to search for numbers without that setting.)
+Set those to 1 if you want phones with those attributes.
+It appears that setting to zero will find phones that aren't private or "do not text."

+Note: As far as I can tell there's no option to search on a particular type of phone number: Home, Cell, or Work.

 ###### Email
 Similar to Phone, but with special values `email_private`